Archives 2016

 When delivering bad news, I suggested speaking so your humanity and empathy come through.

 Because we live through profit, losses, and recessions, you won’t have answers to every question.
-DO NOT make promises you can’t keep (like I guarantee no one will be laid off).
+DO NOT make promises you cannot keep (like I guarantee no one will be laid off).

 Please keep track of the questions you have not answered and address them in subsequent meetings.